ReflexiCoder: Teaching Large Language Models to Self-Reflect on Generated Code and Self-Correct It via Reinforcement Learning: Methodology

 where $\varphi$, $\psi$ and $\xi$ control trajectory quality, efficiency bonus, and formatting constraints, respectively.
 The reward surface $R_{\mathrm{overall}}$ therefore enforces $\tau \in \mathcal{T}_{\mathrm{valid}}$ and balances \emph{progressive refinement} $R_{\text{trajectory}}$ and \emph{economy of iterations} $E(n)$, formalizing the self-reflection and self-correction objectives in a mathematically explicit manner.

-In practice, this integrated reward landscape \textbf{allows the learning process to internalize both how to think more effectively across iterations and when to stop}, achieving a disciplined reflection mechanism aligned with the overarching objectives of human.
+In practice, this integrated reward landscape \textbf{allows the learning process to internalize how to reflect effectively across iterations and when to stop}, achieving a disciplined reflection mechanism aligned with the overarching objectives of human.
+The token budget is discussed in Appendix \ref{sec:budget}.